 Dr. William “Billy” Bergin, DVM 1967

-Dr. William “Billy” Bergin, Kamuela, Hawaii, has been selected to receive a 2008 Alumni Recognition Award at the American Association of Equine Practitioners annual conference in San Diego, Calif., on Dec.
-8. Dean Ralph Richardson will present the award on behalf of the Kansas State University Veterinary Medical Alumni Association.
+Dr. William “Billy” Bergin, Kamuela, Hawaii, was selected to receive a 2008 Alumni Recognition Award at the American Association of Equine Practitioners annual conference in San Diego, Calif., on Dec.
+8, 2008.
+Dean Ralph Richardson presented the award on behalf of the Kansas State University Veterinary Medical Alumni Association.